AlexandrKorenchuk/test/README.md

 4. Create a database to save data on when the dialog with event information was shown.
 5. Add logic to adjust the display time based on the dialog display count.
 6. Add unit tests.
-7. Added text in string.
+7. Add text in string.
-8. Added styles.
+8. Add styles.
+10. Add ci/cd
-9. etc
+11. etc